MetaCell/c-elegans-app/README.md

 ### Populate the Dev DB

-Run the following script that will take all the data from `raw-data`, process them and insert them in the sqlite3 db.
+Run the following script that will take all the data from `data/db-raw-data`, process them and insert them in the sqlite3 db.

 ```
 bash applications/visualizer/backend/populate-db.bash